 Puberty starts with the release of sex hormones -- estrogen in girls and testosterone in boys.
 These hormones raise your child’s blood sugar.
 So do stress hormones like cortisol, which can also surge during this time in a teen’s life.

 These chemicals can change the cells in your child’s body so they don’t use insulin as well as they did before.
 That’s called insulin resistance.
 In fact, insulin can be 30% to 50% less effective while your child is going through puberty.
 All of these hormones are strongest at night, which means that your child could have high blood sugar in the morning.

-Meanwhile, your child is growing, filling out, and building muscle, which means he’ll need to eat more.
-Altogether, those changes mean he’ll need more insulin during puberty.
+Meanwhile, your child is growing, filling out, and building muscle, which means they’ll need to eat more.
+Altogether, those changes mean they’ll need more insulin during puberty.

-The exception is when a girl has her period.
-Then she might have to take more or less insulin than she does during the rest of the month.
-Her blood sugar might go up for a few days before she gets her period, and then drop during the first days of bleeding.
-It’s important for her to check her sugar levels regularly and see how her period affects them.
-Over time, she can look for patterns and tweak her treatment to keep blood sugar from going too high or low during that time of the month.
+The exception is when a girl has their period.
+Then they might have to take more or less insulin than they do during the rest of the month.
+Their blood sugar might go up for a few days before they get their period, and then drop during the first days of bleeding.
+It’s important for them to check their sugar levels regularly and see how their period affects them.
+Over time, they can look for patterns and tweak their treatment to keep blood sugar from going too high or low during that time of the month.

 How Diabetes Affects Puberty